alexisflesch/mathquest/app/plan.md

 ### Next Steps

-- [ ] Compare the logic in `makeApiRequest` to the dashboard's fetch and identify any missing critical logic (e.g., token handling, error normalization).
-- [ ] Refactor the dashboard page to use `makeApiRequest` for the `/api/validate-dashboard-access` call for consistency.
+### Resolution Steps

+- [x] Compared the logic in `makeApiRequest` to the dashboard's fetch.
+Confirmed that only `makeApiRequest` sends the JWT from localStorage as an Authorization header, which is required for backend authentication in production.
+- [x] Refactored the dashboard page to call the backend endpoint directly with `makeApiRequest`, bypassing the Next.js API route.
+This ensures the Authorization header is sent, matching the working teacher pages.
 - [ ] Test if this resolves the authentication/cookie/session issue in production.
 - [ ] If not resolved, compare request/response headers and cookies in browser dev tools for both pages to identify any differences.
 - [ ] Document all changes and findings in `plan.md`.

+**Root cause:**
+- In local dev, cookies are often present and sent due to relaxed settings, so the proxy route works.
+In production, stricter cookie policies mean the backend never receives the session cookie, so authentication fails unless the JWT is sent in the Authorization header (which only happens with direct `makeApiRequest` calls).